c3d/xl/doc/HANDBOOK_0-introduction.md

    features that might require a very complex API in other languages.

 This last point is worth insisting on.
-The following program uses the same function to compute the min, max and average temperature on the remote node.
+The following program uses the same function to compute the minimum, maximum and average temperature on the remote node.
 Nothing was changed to the temperature API.
 The computations are performed efficiently by the remote node.

 ```xl